 - Dr. Eve Brank, who is serving as President of the American Psychology-Law Society (2017-2018; APA Div 41)!

-- Dr. Jennifer Groscup, who will be receiving the Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.
+- Dr. Jennifer Groscup, who received the Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.

-- Dr. Tess Neal, who will be receiving the Young Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.
+- Dr. Tess Neal, who received the Young Distinguished Teaching Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.

-- Dr. Jim Ogloff, who will be receiving the Distinguished Contribution Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.
+- Dr. Jim Ogloff, who received the Distinguished Contribution Award at the 2018 American Psychology-Law Society (APA Div 41) annual conference.

 Graduates of the program work in universities, research or public interest organizations, or in local, state or federal government.
 Graduates go on to take positions in a variety of settings specializing in diverse tasks and problems.